aharonium/opensiddur.org/posts/posts/haggadah-for-pesah-sheni-compiled-by-isaac-gantwerk-mayer_(isaac.gantwerk-mayer_2019-05-13).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-May the Maker of Peace in on High make peace for us and for all Israel and for all the world, to which we say amen.
+May the Maker of Peace in on High make peace for us and for all Israel and for all the world, to which we say <em>amen</em>.
 </div></td></tr>